drewherron/aaruchive/README.md

 Add to crontab to run daily:

 ```
-0 2 * * * /path/to/ssarchive.sh -i /path/to/dir_list.txt -o /path/to/backups -e /path/to/patterns.txt
+0 2 * * * /path/to/aaruchive.sh -i /path/to/dir_list.txt -o /path/to/backups -e /path/to/patterns.txt
 ```

 ## How It Works

-ssarchive processes backups in several steps:
+aaruchive processes backups in several steps:

 1. **Directory Reading**: Reads the source directories list, processing each directory separately while preserving its original name in the backup location.